DanielMFernandes/CCNA_Course_Notes/Course_Notes/LAN_Architectures.md

 - To help scale large LAN networks, you can add a CORE LAYER.

-** Cisco recommends adding a core layer if there are more than three distribution layer in a single location
+** Cisco recommends adding a core layer if there are more than three distribution layers in a single location

 ![image](https://github.com/psaumur/CCNA/assets/106411237/d5c1a677-38ff-425f-b91a-65a8fa37c377)